Read part one of Lauren’s story here.

 ‘Oh, look at their cute monkey feet.’

 ‘At least they are going to learn how to talk white.’

 All these words should NOT be okay.
 They need to CHANGE.

 WE CAN DO BETTER, BE BETTER.”

 This story was submitted to Love What Matters by Lauren Brooke of Jacksonville, Florida.
-You can follow her journey on Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read part one of Lauren’s story:

 ‘That night I cried in my driveway for a child.
 10 minutes later, I got a call.
 ‘Can you take in 1-year old twin boys?’: 26-year-old single foster mom says ‘I was called for plans bigger than myself’

 Do you know someone who could benefit from reading this?
 SHARE this story on Facebook with family and friends.